Intro: Crossbow vs Longbow

 Quick Answer: Crossbow vs Longbow

-The crossbow is preferred by its ease of use and convenience of transportation and the longbow is preferred because it makes successful shots at very long distances.
+The Longbow is preferred because it makes successful shots at very long distances.
 Crossbows are easier to aim than longbows.
 Because the archers using crossbows don't have to use a hand to hold the string while aiming.

 Because the draw length and the limbs of crossbows are much shorter than longbows, crossbows are inefficient when compared to longbows.

 For the use of a longbow, it is necessary to have certain physical characteristics.
 But on the other hand, a specific physical feature is not required to use a crossbow.

 The biggest advantage of the crossbow is to be the first hand-held weapon that could be even used by an untrained archer to injure or kill a knight in plate armor.
 Against this, longbowmen must be generally highly trained soldiers.
 That means, to keep-handy longbowmen in the army is so expensive and they could not be replaced easily.

 History of Crossbow

 The crossbow was first seen in the 5th or 6th millennium BC.
 The first crossbow is estimated to have originated in East Asian China.
 The earliest hand crossbow was found in soldiers’ tombs in the Shandong region.

 Then, the Crossbow and its derivatives, which began to be used in Europe, continued to be used for many years.
 This became frightening as bows usage increased.
 Pope Urban II banned the use of crossbows in 1096.
 The reason for this is the possibility that a lower-class person could kill a vanity fair person with this weapon.
 But they still used this weapon in the Crusades.